-REE possess various chemical characteristics that distinguish them from traditional heavy metals [148].
-It presents specific challenges for chelation therapy, with all lanthanides sharing remarkably similar chemical properties because of their electronic configuration, making it difficult to develop selective chelating agents for individual REE [149][150].
+REE possess various chemical characteristics that distinguish them from traditional heavy metals^[157].
+It presents specific challenges for chelation therapy, with all lanthanides sharing remarkably similar chemical properties because of their electronic configuration, making it difficult to develop selective chelating agents for individual REE^{[158][159]}.
 Therefore, chelation strategies that can be effective for a certain REE may not necessarily work for others, complicating the development of antidotes.
-REE ions typically exhibit coordination numbers of 8-9, which are higher than most transition metals [23][151].
+REE ions typically exhibit coordination numbers of 8-9, which are higher than most transition metals^{[160][23]}.
 It allows REE to form complex structures with multiple ligands simultaneously, making displacements by chelating agents.
-It should be noted that more effective chelators utilize cation-exchange mechanisms, with the locus for exchange potentially located on linear arms rather than having the metal centrally positioned within the chelator structure.